Share this:

 Ralph Ellison

-This classic book examines the plight of a nameless narrator of the novel who describes growing up in a Black American community in the South, attending a Historically Black college from which he is expelled.
-He moves to New York, becoming the chief spokesman of the Harlem branch of “the Brotherhood” and retreating amid violence and confusion to the basement lair of the “invisible man” he imagines himself to be.
+The classic book examines the plight of a nameless narrator of the novel who describes growing up in a Black American community in the South.
+The character moves to New York, becoming the chief spokesman of the Harlem branch of “the Brotherhood” and retreating amid violence and confusion.

 Beloved